-SERP benefits earned before 2023 are payable in the form of a lump sum cash payment.
-SERP benefits earned after 2021 are payable in the form of 10 annual installments.
+SERP benefits earned before 2022 are payable in a lump sum cash payment.
+SERP benefits earned after 2021 are payable in 10 annual installments.

 Each executive may become eligible for a SERP benefit only if:

 - the executive is vested under our pension plan (100 percent vested after five full years of service); - the executive is entitled to receive a benefit under our pension plan; and prior to the executive's termination of employment, the executive is vested in our SERP benefit according to the table below.